 The programme has three phases: the initial selection and contracting process, the readiness and bridge-building process and eventually the work-place experience and mentoring process.
 Mentorship is so important in the shaping of leaders (read more) and it is of the utmost importance that we stay part of the journey of these students.

-It might be a small step, but it is a first step and sometimes that is all it takes – that first step!
+It might be a small step, but it is the first step and sometimes that is all it takes – that first step!